eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* Knowledge in Hadoop (HDFS, YARN), its programming models (MapReduce, Spark), and its services such as Hive, HBase etc.
 		* Technical Fluency.
 Languages and tools such as Python/Java/Scala, AWS (S3/EMR/Athena/Glue) and SQL.
 Experience with big data processing tools including Spark, Hadoop, Hive, Yarn, and Airflow.
 Experience working with either a MapReduce system of any size/scale.
 		* Experience writing production datasets in SQL/Hive OR building internal/production data tools for ETL, experimentation, or exploration in a scripting language (Python, R, etc.)
+		* Very strong experience in scaling and optimizing schemas, performance tuning SQL and ETL pipelines in the OLTP, OLAP and Data Warehouse environments
 		* Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
 		* Hadoop data platform is capable of supporting a growing list of downstream platforms like Tableau, Zeppelin etc.
 		* Expertise with Hive, YARN, Spark, Presto, Kafka, SOLR, Oozie, Sentry, Encryption, Hbase, etc.